TranPhucVinh/C/Physical layer/File IO/stdio/File pointer examples.md

-## Example 1

-Check size of a file then read that file:
+# Check size of a file then read that file

 ```c
 #include <stdio.h>